-At Bishop Perrin class teachers monitor the progress of all pupils regularly to review their achievement, as per the assessment policy.
+At Bishop Perrin class teachers monitor the progress of all pupils regularly to review their achievement, as per the Assessment Policy.
 Where these assessments indicate that a child may have a Special Educational Need we can use a range of other assessment materials to pin point the area of need e.g. York Assessment of Reading and Comprehension (YARC.).
 The principle of early identification and intervention underpins our approach to identifying those pupils who need extra support to access the curriculum.
 Class teachers and parents can discuss any concerns they have about a pupil's learning and development with the SENCO.
-Individual pupils may be discussed at the school multi-professional meeting, which is held every term.
+Individual pupils may be discussed at the school multi-professional meetings, which are held as the need arises, as determined by the Inclusion Leader, and can involve the school's associated speech and language therapist, school nurse and educational psychologist.

 Despite high quality, targeted teaching some pupils may continue to make insufficient progress.
-For these pupils, in consultation with parents, their strengths and weaknesses are identified and used to create an appropriate individualised intervention programme which is carried out by teachers and support staff.
+For these pupils, in consultation with parents, their strengths and areas of need are identified and used to create an appropriate individualised intervention programme which is carried out by teachers and support staff.
 In many cases, these underlying needs often explain inadequate progress or challenging behaviour.
 At times, it may be necessary to consult with outside agencies to receive more specialised expertise.